kin027/aeroevolve/README.md

 ## Limitations

-- The data is not real-time; it comes from BTS data tables that the government releases monthly (with a three-month delay).
+- The data is not real time because the BTS releases the T-100 tables with a three-month lag and in monthly increments
-  - But I can easily download the most recent T-100s when they're available and immediately visualize the important stuff that happened in 2026, like Alaska going intercontinental and Spirit going belly-up (RIP Spirit).
+  - But I can easily download the most recent T-100s when they're available and immediately visualize the important stuff that happened in 2026, like Alaska going intercontinental and Spirit going belly-up (RIP Spirit)

 - Routes that do not touch the U.S. are excluded because the T-100 tables only include routes that start or end somewhere in the U.S.

+- Cleaning the data for one-off unplanned "routes", such as diversions, is imperfect because the DepScheduled field the T-100 for all flights operated by foreign airlines is 0 even though their departures were definitely scheduled
+  - So I had to use the DepPerformed field instead

 ## Future Improvement Plans

 - ~~Adjusting line width based on seats available~~ (Implemented!)

-- When All Carriers is selected, color-coding the lines based on the number of carriers operating that route.
+- When All Carriers is selected, color-coding the lines based on the number of carriers operating that route

-- Formatting the slider better (e.g. with the tooltip).
+- Formatting the slider better (e.g. with the tooltip)

-- Preserving the map view when changing the month/year.
+- Preserving the map view when changing the month/year